mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 );
 ```

-Let's unpack the above a bit.
+> ### Understanding the routing
+>
+> You may not be familiar with the `route()` method, or middleware pipelines.
+If
+> the above doesn't make sense, keep reading for an explanation.
+>

-First, we are using the `route()` method, as we want to create a _single_ route
+> First, we are using the `route()` method, as we want to create a _single_ route
-to respond to _multiple_ HTTP methods.
+> to respond to _multiple_ HTTP methods.
 This method has a required third argument,
-which is an array of HTTP methods; we specify `GET` and `POST` in this array.
+> which is an array of HTTP methods; we specify `GET` and `POST` in this array.
+>

-Second, we are indicating that we want the route to respond to the exact path
+> Second, we are indicating that we want the route to respond to the exact path
-`/login`; we provide this via the initial method argument.
+> `/login`; we provide this via the initial method argument.
+>

-Third, we are providing a name for this route via the optional fourth argument;
+> Third, we are providing a name for this route via the optional fourth argument;
-this is what allows us to call `$this->url('login')` in our template in order to
+> this is what allows us to call `$this->url('login')` in our template in order to
-generate the URL to the login page.
+> generate the URL to the login page.
+>

-Finally, for the middleware argument, we are providing a [pipeline](https://docs.zendframework.com/zend-expressive/v1/getting-started/features/#pipelines),
+> Finally, for the middleware argument, we are providing a [pipeline](https://docs.zendframework.com/zend-expressive/v1/getting-started/features/#pipelines),
-by providing an _array_ of middleware to execute.
+> by providing an _array_ of middleware to execute.
 The first item in the pipeline
-is the `SessionMiddleware` from zend-expressive-session; this is required to
+> is the `SessionMiddleware` from zend-expressive-session; this is required to
-ensure we have a session container injected into the request.
+> ensure we have a session container injected into the request.
 The second item is
-our login handler itself, which will then do the actual work of creating a
+> our login handler itself, which will then do the actual work of creating a
-response.
+> response.

-With this in place, any routes we write that require authentication will now:
+With this route in place, any routes we write that require authentication will
+now:

 - Redirect to the `/login` page, which will require that:

 - A user provides credentials and submits the form back to the `/login` page,
   which will:

 - Process the credentials via the `PhpSession` adapter, which will store
   identified user details in the session, and:

 - Ultimately give them access (assuming any roles associated with them are
   authorized), and:

 - Redirect them back to the originally requested page.

 In the next chapter, we will [detail how to require authentication for